TonyKaravasilev/CryptoMananaDocs/docs/installation.md

 machines.
 In addition, it correctly processed Unicode information, but keep in mind that older versions of PHP require the extra extension 'mbstring' to fully support that.

-The minimum system specification would require:
+&nbsp;&nbsp;&nbsp;&nbsp;The minimum system specification would require:

 - The minimum RAM to run PHP;
 - x86 or 64x system architecture;